 Graduate Research Grant Competition

-In February 2004, the Board of Directors of the Organization for Autism Research (OAR) approved the establishment of the Graduate Research Grant Program intended to encourage and support students conducting research pursuant to graduate and post-graduate studies in disciplines related to assessment, intervention and support of learners with Autism Spectrum Disorders (ASD) and their families.
+In February 2004, the Board of Directors of the Organization for Autism Research (OAR) approved the establishment of the Graduate Research Grant Program intended to encourage and support students conducting research pursuant to graduate and post-graduate studies in disciplines related to assessment, intervention and support of autistic learners and their families.

 OAR invites research proposals for its annual Graduate Research Grant Program.
 Note that these grants are for independent research studies only.
 Through this competition, OAR intends to promote research in the following areas:

 - The analysis, evaluation, or comparison of assessment models, treatment models, or service systems

 - Applied aspects of early intervention and/or school-based education, behavioral, or communication intervention

 - Adult issues such as continuing education, employment, housing models and “later intervention”

 - Issues related to family support, social and community integration, and assessment and intervention with challenging behavior